Camden Pulkinen: 2019–20 season: Grand Prix debut

-2020–2021 season
+2020–21 season

 Pulkinen competed in a virtual Peggy Fleming Trophy artistic contest in the summer.
 With the coronavirus pandemic affecting international travel, assignments for the Grand Prix were made primarily based on training location, resulting in Pulkinen being assigned to the 2020 Skate America.
 He placed ninth at the event.

 Pulkinen placed eighth at the 2021 U.S. Championships.
-He commented afterward that it had been a "difficult season" but that he was anticipating preparing for the next year.
+He commented afterward that it had been a "difficult season", but that he was anticipating preparing for the next year.

-2021–2022 season: World Championships debut
+2021–22 season: World Championships debut

 Beginning the season at the 2021 U.S. Classic, Pulkinen placed fourth.
-He withdrew from the 2021 CS Asian Open, instead competing at the 2021 CS Finlandia Trophy, where he finished in fourteenth position.
+He withdrew from the 2021 CS Asian Open, instead competing at the 2021 CS Finlandia Trophy, where he finished fourteenth.

-On the Grand Prix, Pulkinen placed eleventh of eleven skaters at the 2021 NHK Trophy.
-He was seventh at the 2021 Rostelecom Cup and said it "definitely could have been better, but I am happy that I could improve from NHK Trophy."
+At the Grand Prix, Pulkinen placed eleventh at the 2021 NHK Trophy.
+He was seventh at the 2021 Rostelecom Cup, and said it "definitely could have been better, but I am happy that I could improve from NHK Trophy."

 Pulkinen delivered one of the strongest performances of his career at the 2022 U.S. Championships, where he finished fifth.
-He reflected, "last year was really tough for me, so this whole season was about progressing up to the U.S. championships, so I’m happy to have done that."
-He next competed at the 2022 Four Continents Championships, where he was twelfth.
+He reflected, "last year was really tough for me, so this whole season was about progressing up to the U.S. Championships, so I’m happy to have done that."
+He next competed at the 2022 Four Continents Championships, where he finished twelfth.

-As second alternate, Pulkinen was called on to compete in his World Championships debut following Nathan Chen's withdrawal.
+As second alternate, Pulkinen was called up to compete in his World Championships.
 He placed twelfth in the short program, third in the free skate, and fifth overall, scoring personal bests in each segment and earning a small bronze medal for the free skate.

-2022–2023 season
+2022–23 season

 Beginning the season on the Challenger series, Pulkinen won the bronze medal at the 2022 CS U.S. Classic, his first international medal at the senior level.
-He was fifth at the 2022 Skate Canada International, his first Grand Prix assignment, and fifth as well at the 2022 Grand Prix of Espoo.
+He placed fifth at the 2022 Skate Canada International, his first Grand Prix assignment, and fifth as well at the 2022 Grand Prix of Espoo.

+He went on to win the gold medal at the 2022 CS Golden Spin of Zagreb.

+At the 2023 U.S. Championships, Pulkinen finished eighth and was named as the first alternate for the World Championships.